ocrmypdf/OCRmyPDF/docs/introduction.rst

 A PDF page might contain multiple images, even if it only appears to have one image.
 Some scanners or scanning software will segment pages into monochromatic text and color regions for example, to improve the compression ratio and appearance of the page.

-Rasterizing a PDF is the process of generating an image suitable for display on a screen, of analyzing with an OCR engine.
+Rasterizing a PDF is the process of generating an image suitable for display or analyzing with an OCR engine.
 OCR engines like Tesseract work with images, not vector objects.

 About PDF/A